LogtalkDotOrg/logtalk3/examples/encodings/NOTES.md

 - `latin.lgt`     - ISO-8859-1 (Latin 1)
 - `mythology.lgt` - UTF-32 (with a BOM)

-The `mahjong.lgt` source file requires full UTF-16 support as it uses characters that are represented using surrogate pairs.
-Only CxProlog and SICStus Prolog provides the required support.
+The `mahjong.lgt` source file requires full and up-to-date UTF-16 support as it uses characters that are represented using surrogate pairs.
+Only LVM provides the required support.
+Although CxProlog and SICStus Prolog claim to support UTF-16, that support is outdated and don't include recently added code points, notably that require surrogates.

 As of the release date of this Logtalk version, only SICStus Prolog and CxProlog support UTF-32 encodings.
 Attempting to compile the `mythology.lgt`